convexhull/double-trouble-game/README.md

 Builds the app for production to the `build` folder.

-## Few more things that I would've implemented (or implemented in a better way) if time permitted:
+## Few more things to improve upon:

-* Error handling: Currently all the error states because of the API requests throughout the app are stored in the dedicated errorState reducer.
-We can easily handle them and implement Error Boundaries.
+* Error handling:
-* Animations: Though the app has all the required animations, they can be made more natural and better.
+* Animations: Though the app has all the basic animations, they can be made more natural and better.
 * Responsiveness: The app is totally responsive and working from iPhone8 all the way upto desktop screens.
 But the look and feel can definitely be improved.